Student I.D.s & Library Cards

 Test Proctoring Services

 What?
-The library is a test proctoring site for the Distance and Distributed Learning classes here at SWCC, primarily during:
+The library is a test proctoring site for the Distance Learning & Instructional Technology classes here at SWCC, primarily during:

 - evening hours and on Sundays.